Banner Health

 What are flu antiviral medications?

-Flu antivirals are prescription drugs available as pills, liquids, inhalers or IV medications.
-They work by stopping the flu virus from multiplying, helping you recover faster and reducing the risk of complications.
+Flu antivirals are prescription medications that come in pill, liquid, inhaler or IV form.
+They work by stopping the flu virus from multiplying.
+This helps your body recover more quickly and reduces the chances of spreading the virus to others.

-• Oseltamivir phosphate (Tamiflu): Pill or liquid form.
-Safe for adults and children as young as 2 weeks.
-Preferred for pregnant women and young children.
+• Oseltamivir phosphate (Tamiflu): Pill or liquid.
+Safe for adults and children 2 weeks and older.
+Preferred for pregnant people and young children.

 • Zanamivir (Relenza): Inhaled powder.
-For ages 7 and up.
+Approved for ages 7 and up.
 Not recommended for people with asthma or COPD.

-• Peramivir (Rapivab): IV form.
-For adults and children older than 6 months.
+• Peramivir (Rapivab): Given through an IV.
+Approved for adults and children over 6 months.

 What are the benefits of taking flu antivirals?

-• Shorten flu symptoms by about one day
+• Shorten the duration of flu symptoms by about one day

-• Lower the risk of serious complications like pneumonia, ear infections and hospitalization
+• Lower the risk of complications, such as pneumonia or hospitalization

 • Children under 5